tschelabaumann/sfJwtPhpUnitPlugin/USAGE.md

         password: 1337
         active:   0

-As with other Symfony YAML files, you can include PHP code and Symfony config
+As with other Symfony YAML files, you can include PHP code, although Symfony configuration values are **not** currently expanded:
-  values:

     # sf_test_dir/fixtures/users.yml

     User:
       admin:

+        # This will not work as expected; username will be literally
+        #   "%APP_DEFAULT_ADMIN_USERNAME%":
         username: %APP_DEFAULT_ADMIN_USERNAME%

+        # This will work as expected; password will be
+        #   "0698f86248c9592589005ba8b7f1e2e9383964cf":
         password: <?php echo sha1('saltpasswordsalt'); ?>
-        active:   1

-If you need to execute a large amount of PHP code, or if you need to set up inter-fixture relationships, you might find it more effective to use a PHP fixture file instead.
+##### Pros
+- Symfony also uses the YAML format for its production data fixtures, so the syntax will be familiar even to developers that are unfamiliar with JPUP.

+##### Cons
+- The YAML format is slower to parse than raw SQL fixtures, and it much is less powerful than PHP fixtures.

 #### PHP
 Load a PHP fixture file identically to the way you would load a YAML fixture